djeremiah/upbound-examples/ansible-file-template/README.md

 - Create a connection secret for the ansible provider `kubectl create secret generic ansible-ssh-access -n upbound-system --from-file=ssh-privatekey=id_rsa`
 - Configure provider-ansible `kubectl apply -f ansible.ProviderConfig.yaml`
 - Deploy the ansible run `kubectl apply -f ansiblerun.yaml`
-- You can confirm that the file `/etc/foo.conf` has been created by connecting to the EC2 instance and listing the directory
+- You can confirm that the file has been added to the correct location by connecting to the EC2 instance and observing the updated motd.